 Adult Jewish Learning Collaboration

 The ADJLC began in 2012 has a collaboration with Temple Torah (now known as Temple Torat Emet).
 In 2015, Temple Beth Tikvah joined the collaboration.
-Now the ADJLC is expanding to five Collaboration synagogues: Temple Shaarei Shalom, Temple Torat Emet, Temple Beth Tivah, Temple Sinai of PBC and Temple Beth Kodesh.
+Now the ADJLC is expanding to four Collaboration synagogues: Temple Shaarei Shalom, Temple Torat Emet, Temple Beth Tivah, and Temple Beth Kodesh.
 Continuing the practice of life-long learning, Temple Shaarei Shalom, independently, offers ongoing opportunities to study Torah and special learning programs throughout the year.
 As part of the ADJLC, the community has the opportunity to take courses, Wednesday lectures, Sunday Distinguished Lectures, and participate in Book Clubs in Judaic topics, art, technology, study to become an Adult B'nei Mitzvah and many more subject areas.

 Our auxiliary organizations provide a variety of ways to meet and share interests with old and new friends and to find the comfort of belonging to an extended family.